Woman was partially sucked out of plane after engine failure, witnesses say

 The engine that failed had gone through 40,000 cycles, Kelly said, adding that it had been 10,000 cycles since it was last overhauled.
 Engines are typically overhauled after 30,000 cycles, Kelly said.

-"To my knowledge, it's the first time we have lost a window," he said.

-Kelly commended the actions of the crew and described the flight's captain as "very experienced," adding that he started at the company in 1994 and has been a captain "for well over a decade."
+Kelly commended the crew and described the flight's captain as "very experienced," adding that he started at the company in 1994 and has been a captain "for well over a decade."

 NTSB Chairman Robert Sumwalt described the emergency as engine failure.
-The crew had reported damage to the main body of the plane, an engine and a window, the Federal Aviation Administration (FAA) said.
+The crew reported damage to the main body of the plane, an engine and a window, the Federal Aviation Administration said.

 In a statement, Boeing expressed its "deepest condolences" to the victim's family.

-The NTSB and the FAA are investigating.
-Boeing said it is providing technical help to the investigation and Southwest said it is cooperating.
+The NTSB and the FAA still are investigating, and Boeing said it is providing technical help to the investigation, with which Southwest is cooperating.

+The NTSB has asked witnesses with videos or images to contact the agency directly via email.

-The last accidental domestic airline fatality in 2009, when Colgan 3407 crashed near Buffalo, New York, killing all 49 people on board and a person on the ground.
+The last accidental domestic airline fatality was in 2009, when Colgan 3407 crashed near Buffalo, New York, killing all 49 on board and a person on the ground.

-ABC News' Becky Perlow, Amanda Maile, Daniel Steinberger, Jim Sicile, Jeff Cook, Brian Hartman and Josh Hoyos contributed to this report.
+ABC News' Becky Perlow, Amanda Maile, Daniel Steinberger, Jim Sicile, Jeff Cook, Brian Hartman, Josh Hoyos and Karma Allen contributed to this report.

 Woman was partially sucked out of plane after engine failure, witnesses say